From the beginning...

 In 1968 Pascal P. Lota from Bastia founded the ferry company and named it Corsica Line.
 The ferry Corsica Express (600 passengers and 60 vehicles) was the first ship to sail between Corsica and Italy.From 1968 to 1981 the ferry company Corsica Ferries developed its primary market: the passage between Italy and Corsica.

 With the acquisition of the Italian company TTE Sardinia Ferries joined Corsica Ferries.

 The ship "Sardinia Nova" was the first yellow ferry to connect Livorno and Olbia.
 In 1987 the fleet was supplemented by the "Sardinia Vera".

-In 2004 out of all the ferry companies, Corsica Ferries carried most of the passengers to Corsica.
-2004 was also the year when the flag ship of the company, the Mega Express III was put into operation on the route to Sardinia.
+In 2004 out of all the ferry companies, Corsica Ferries carried the most passengers to Corsica.
+2004 was also the year when the flagship of the company, the Mega Express Three, was put into operation on the route to Sardinia.